stitchdata/docs/_replication/replication-methods.md

 ## Log-based Incremental Replication {#log-based-incremental-replication}

-{% include note.html type="single-line" content="Log-based Incremental Replication is currently supported only for MySQL-based database integrations." %}
+{% include note.html type="single-line" content="Log-based Incremental Replication is currently supported only for MySQL- and PostgreSQL-backed database integrations." %}

 {{ site.data.tooltips.log-based-incremental-rep }} A binary log file is a record of events that occur within a database.

 There are two types of binary log replication: statement and row-based.
 Stitch uses a [row-based approach](https://dev.mysql.com/doc/refman/5.5/en/binary-log-setting.html), which means that when rows are modified, the entire row is written to the binary log file.
 Stitch then reads the changes from the binary log and replicates the appropriate records.

-Using Log-based Incremental Replication requires a specific database configuration and is only available for MySQL-based databases.
+Using Log-based Incremental Replication requires a specific database configuration and is only available for MySQL- and PostgreSQL-backed databases.
 For setup instructions, refer to the [database integration]({{ site.baseurl }}/integrations/databases) documentation for your database.

 ---